eleurent/nature-go/README.md

 <h4 align="center">A wildlife identification game — become a 19th century naturalist</h4>

+This project experiments with generative AI to create an engaging and educational wildlife identification experience, by allowing users to roleplay as a naturalist from the 1800s.
+The visual identity draws inspiration from scientific illustrations of the era.
+I acknowledge the limitations of this technology in terms of factuality, and ground generated content on open access resources whenever possible.

 <p align="center">
 <img src="resources/screens/thumbnails/splash.jpg" width="32%"> <img src="resources/screens/thumbnails/home.jpg" width="32%">
 </p>